rasumovsky/51_HggDM/README.md

 ### Package contents:

+##### settingsHDM.cfg
+  Luminosity, higgs mass, m_yy range, file names, script locations, production mode information should all go here.

 ##### DMAnalysis
-  This namespace should store all important analysis information.
+  This namespace should store all general analysis methods.
 The idea is to avoid hard-coding anything in the supporting classes.
-Luminosity, higgs mass, m_yy range, file names, script locations, produciton modes should all go here.
-  Functions that are used to access these global parameters are also included.

 ##### DMMaster
   This is the master 'wrapper' class for the analysis.
 Using this class, all the analysis tools can be run.
-The file organization is automated, using a directory structure based on the 'masterInput' and 'masterOutput' strings in DMAnalysis, as well as the masterJobName.
+The file organization is automated, using a directory structure based on the 'masterInput' and 'masterOutput' strings in settingsHDM, as well as the masterJobName.

 ##### DMMassPoints
  This program uses a TTree of data events to produce a series of mass points